This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Opening hours 2023

 Borough Market in London is open seven days a week; 10am to 5pm Monday to Friday.
 8am to 5pm on Saturday and 10am to 3pm on Sunday.
-Opening times are correct as at February 2023.
+Opening times are correct as of 2023.

-Address: 8 Southwark St, London SE1 1TL, UK
+Address: 8 Southwark Street, London SE1 1TL, UK

 Accommodation near Borough Market